-Circles of Participation and Free Movement in a Community of Practice
+Circles of Participation in a Community of Practice

 A great community, like a great party, is one you don’t want to leave.
 It’s vibrant, welcoming, and full of opportunities to grow, share ideas, and collaborate on meaningful projects.

-Circles of Participation and Free Movement in a Community of Practice
+Circles of Participation in a Community of Practice

 The Circles of Participation in a Community of Practice

-But creating truly great communities—especially in our chaotic digital-first world—isn’t simple.
+But creating genuinely great communities—especially in our chaotic digital-first world—isn’t simple.
 To make communities of practice that are not only welcoming but also useful, we need to rethink how they’re designed.
-At CanAdapt, we aim to help people increase their individual skills and capacity, make better collective decisions through shared intelligence, and take action through new collaborations.
-To do that, we need to move beyond rigid, hierarchical models of community and embrace something more dynamic and inclusive, something that looks like radiating circles of participation.
+At CanAdapt, we aim to help people increase their skills and capacity, make better collective decisions, and take action through new collaborations.
+To do that, we are embracing a more dynamic and inclusive view of community, something that looks like the radiating ripples in a pond.

 Communities That People Want to Belong To

-In many traditional communities, status and influence are tied to proximity to a “center” of coolness or prestige.
-Everything revolves around a few charismatic figures, and everyone else feels judged by how close they are to the center, or the top.
-The highest form of this is a parasocial structure, where the people at the center have no connection with people outside the inner circle.
-This digitally mediated social structure is alienating and out of touch with how healthy communities actually function.
+In many traditional communities, status and influence are tied to proximity to the “center”.
+Everything revolves around a few charismatic figures, and everyone else is ranked by how close they are to that center.
+This is exemplified in celebrity culture – what social scientists call a parasocial structure – people at the center have no connection at all with people outside the inner circle.
+This digitally mediated social structure is alienating and counter to how healthy communities actually function.

-Instead, imagine a community that feels like a great party.
-At its core are people who genuinely enjoy being together, who share a sense of purpose, and who create an atmosphere of joy, openness, and inclusion.
-This core radiates outward, creating space for others to participate at their own level without pressure to conform or compete.
-Members can move between levels of engagement freely, finding what works for them in the moment while still feeling like they belong.
+On the other hand, imagine a community that feels like a great party.
+People who genuinely enjoy being together, share a sense of purpose and create an atmosphere of joy, openness, and inclusion, and are welcoming to new guests and take care of the people around them.
+The center of the party radiates generosity outward, creating space for others to participate at their level without creating pressure to conform or compete.
+Members move freely between levels of engagement, finding a spot that works for them at the moment while still feeling like they belong.

 This idea of radiating circles aligns with insights from Social Network Analysis (SNA), which emphasizes the importance of both strong and weak ties in creating networks that are cohesive yet flexible.
 It also aligns with research on community structures that promote prosocial behaviour.
 By nurturing communities where participation feels natural and fluid, we make it easy for people to join, engage, and contribute without fear of exclusion.